Close Menu

 I love this activity because my kids don’t get bored or overheated, even in the summer.
 We use the brief time in the car to hydrate, eat a quick snack, and regroup.
 This activity is completely free, and a fun way to explore a different part of town.
 We’ve playground hopped in Chesterfield, Richmond, and Henrico, so I’ll share the routes and helpful hints with you!

-Playground hopping in Chesterfield
+Playground Hopping in Chesterfield

 Starting at Rockwood Park, which is Chesterfield’s oldest park, enjoy the tandem swings, twisty slides, and climbing opportunities.